lucashkaplan/full_stack_open/README.md

 ## Current Status
 The frontend and backend have been integrated.
 The frontend code is built into a production environment and served via the backend server.
 The application was deployed using Fly.io, and can be found at: https://phonebook-f-s-o.fly.dev.
+Currently, the deployment is unavailable, and the application should be run locally.

 To run the application locally, follow these steps:
 - Build the production version of the frontend